Dashboard

 Sortie ships a self-contained HTML dashboard at / on the same port as the JSON API and Prometheus metrics.
-No external tools, no JavaScript frameworks, no CDN dependencies — one HTML page rendered server-side by Go's html/template engine.
+No external tools, no JavaScript frameworks, no CDN dependencies - one HTML page rendered server-side by Go’s html/template engine with vanilla JavaScript for interactive behavior.

 The dashboard is designed for local, at-a-glance monitoring.
 Open it in a browser while Sortie runs, and you see what is happening right now: which agents are working, how many tokens they have consumed, what is waiting for retry, and how past runs ended.
-It auto-refreshes every 5 seconds via an HTML <meta http-equiv="refresh"> tag — no WebSocket, no polling script.
+Tables use an accordion pattern - each row shows primary identification and status fields, and clicking a row expands an inline detail panel with secondary fields.
+All rows are collapsed by default.
+The page auto-refreshes every 5 seconds via an HTML <meta http-equiv="refresh"> tag.

 The dashboard supports light and dark modes automatically via prefers-color-scheme.
 No toggle is needed.